The Little-Known Benefits of Feeding Eggshell Membranes

 Reason 3: Bad Breath

-Dealing with stinky anal glands isn’t for the faint of heart.
-Anal glands are located on the sides of a dog’s rectum.
-Normal, healthy anal glands should not emit odor, but if you notice a fishy smell, your dog, like many, might have problems with its anal glands.
-If anal glands aren’t secreting naturally, you may notice leaking, a pungent odor, butt scooting, or your dog in pain.
-Smelly anal glands could be a sign your dog needs to have them expressed, which will require a visit to your vet.
+Dealing with malodorous anal glands can be unpleasant.
+These glands are located on the sides of a dog’s rectum.
+Normally, healthy anal glands should not emit any odor.
+However, if you detect a fishy smell, it could indicate a problem with your dog’s anal glands.
+Symptoms such as leaking, a pungent odor, butt scooting, or signs of pain may indicate the need for expressing the anal glands, which requires a visit to your vet.

 Reason 5: Lack of Grooming

-Consistently brushing your dog between baths gets rid of dirt, dead skin, and anything caught in their hair helps decrease unpleasant smells between baths.
-A thorough brushing will go a long way in keeping your dog stink-free.
+Regular brushing of your dog between baths is vital for removing dirt, dead skin, and other debris trapped in their coat, effectively reducing unpleasant smells.
+Thorough brushing goes a long way in keeping your dog stink-free.

 Grooming wipes and deodorizing sprays can also help your pet to smell fresh in between baths.
 Another simple trick to keeping your dog clean is to keep their bedding and toys clean.
 It keeps both your dog and house smelling fresh.